Quansight/Quansight-website/apps/labs/posts/but-what-are-traitlets.md

 author: matthias-bussonnier
 description: 'You have probably seen Traitlets in applications, you likely even use it.
 The package has nearly 5 million downloads on conda-forge alone.
 But, what is Traitlets?
-In this post we'll answer this question along with where Traitlets came from, its applications, and a bit of history.'
+In this post we''ll answer this question along with where Traitlets came from, its applications, and a bit of history.'
 category: [PyData Ecosystem]
 featuredImage: